cswclui/katacoda-scenarios-1/12factor-006/step04.md

 Running the processes as independent containers complies with the 12 Factor principle of Processes.

 The only entry point into the *Food Court* application is to call the `customer` process which will, in turn, call one of the restaurant processes at random.
-(Docker Compose was configure to only expose the process `customer` at port 4000.)
+(Docker Compose was configured to only expose the process `customer` at port 4000.)

 Calling the `customer` process via `localhost:4000` will make it so that the `customer` subsequently call a restaurant process.